Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Dual diagnosis treatment, people with trauma and rehab for adult men
+• Co-occurring addiction and mental health treatment, people with trauma and adult men

 North Central Behavioral Health Systems Ottawa Area Office - 32.5 miles from Princeton, IL

-North Central Behavioral Health Systems Ottawa Area Office is a dual-diagnosis treatment center in Ottawa, IL that offers treatment for drug or alcohol use and mental health disorders that include OCD as well as schizophrenia.
+North Central Behavioral Health Systems Ottawa Area Office is a dual diagnosis treatment center in Ottawa, Illinois that provides treatment services for drug and alcohol addiction and mental health disorders that include panic disorder as well as anorexia.

 Address: 727 East Etna Road, Ottawa, IL 61350 in La Salle County